Al-Quds Al-Arabi: Content

 The paper is 20 pages in length.
 The first half or so of the paper is devoted to political news from around the world, with a focus on what it terms Arab affairs.
+Its reporting was normally based on anonymous sources, and it was unusual in dedicating a page to translations from the Israeli press, in line with its particular focus on Arab–Israeli relations.
+It received press releases directly from al-Qaeda and benefitted from its chief editor Atwan's privileged access to members of the organisation.
 The paper also has sections devoted to cultural news and other miscellaneous items, as well as business (2 pages) and sports sections (1 page).
 The paper devotes three pages to op-ed writing, divided into what it calls Manbar al-Quds (منبر القدس) "The Al-Quds Pulpit" (a forum for reader submission), Mudārāt (مدارات) "Orbits" (or trends), and Raʾy (رأي) "Opinion".
 The paper devotes more space to opinion and less space to business news and sports, as compared with competitors like Al-Hayat or Asharq Al-Awsat.
 Additionally, Abd al-Bari Atwan wrote a well-known opinion column, featured prominently on the front page until his leave on 10 July 2013.

 Circulation

-Circulation data for Arab media is based on estimates, which vary widely for Al-Quds Al-Arabi.
+Circulation data for Arab media is based on estimates, which vary widely for Al-Quds al-Arabi.
 Former American diplomat and media scholar William Rugh estimated the paper's circulation around 15,000 in 2004 which is also stated by Arab Reform Bulletin.
 More recent estimates cite significantly higher circulation numbers of around 50,000.
 By point of comparison, rival London-based Arabic press such as Al-Hayat and Asharq Al-Awsat are generally estimated in the 200,000 to 300,000 range.
+According to a Washington Institute for Near East Policy report, al-Quds al-Arabi mostly circulated in London, New York and Frankfurt.